geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Now o'er the black abyss the monarch bends,
 And thro' the unmeasured depth his voice descends,
-" A guide!" the king demands; his heavenly breath Appear'd to burst the dreadful calm of death,
+A guide!the king demands; his heavenly breath
+Appear'd to burst the dreadful calm of death,
 While echoing from the gulf and rocks around,
 An hundred voices seem'd to join the sound.